hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 2. **Understand Government Gateway authorisation**
 In order to use the CTC Traders API your software needs to interact with [Government Gateway by using OAuth2](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation).
 3. **Create test user**
-To start testing your software, access [application restricted endpoints](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/application-restricted-endpoints).
+To start testing your software, you need to generate [test users](https://developer.service.hmrc.gov.uk/api-test-user).
 4. **Download reference data**
 To get Customs Offices List (COL) data to use for testing, [visit the EU's reference data download page](https://ec.europa.eu/taxation_customs/dds2/col/col_download_home.jsp?Lang=en).
 5. **Apply to go live**